isovector/certainty-by-construction/src/book/2-numbers.lagda.md

 The natural numbers don't support subtraction, because we might try to take too much away and be forced to go negative, but there are no negative natural numbers.
-However, we have a closely related operation, subtraction with *truncation* at zero --- that is, if the result should be negative, it is instead zero.
+However, we have a closely related operation, subtraction with *truncation* at zero---that is, if the result should be negative, it is instead zero.
 We call this operation "monus", and use the symbol `def:_∸_`.